rodrigosaling/agora/README.md

-# tag
+# Agora

-Save events in your day using only tags.
+Quickly save events that happen in your day.